tequirk/ditto-extension/README.md

 ## Issues

-If you encounter any issues while using the application, please report them [here](https://github.com/tequirk/ditto-extension/issues).
+If you encounter any issues while using the extension, please report them [here](https://github.com/tequirk/ditto-extension/issues).

 ---